Ch.8 Ethical, Social, and Political Issues in E-commerce

 3. What are three possible solutions to the market dominance and anti-competitive behavior of Facebook, Google, and Amazon?

 3) Use Big Tech firms as the role model so that small companies can follow their path.

 4. How does the European model of antitrust differ from the American model?

-1. Go to Google and find the Advanced Search link.
+3. Go to Google and find the Advanced Search link.
 Examine its SafeSearch filtering options.
 Surf the Web in search of content that could be considered objectionable for children using each of the options.
 What are the pros and cons of such restrictions?
 Are there terms that could be considered inappropriate to the filtering software but be approved by parents?
+Name five questionable terms.
 Prepare a brief presentation to report on your experiences and to explain the positive and negative aspects of such filtering software.

 The options for the Safe Search include “Show most relevant results” and “filter explicit results”.
 Therefore, parents can protect their children from too sexual or too violent information when they are not enough grown up to distinguish the realities and fictions.
 Online, there are not only exaggerated sexual videos but also the information about the drug black market and how to use them.
 Especially, for teenagers, they are vulnerable to use drug, watch too much pornography, then it can affect their life.
 In terms of protect their safety it can be cons however, it can be considered as invasion of their personal privacy.